preet7303/grocery_app/README.md

  # bloc_learn

-A new Flutter project.
+This Flutter project is made to learn State Management (Bloc) in flutter.
+In this application you can add grocery item to wu=ish list and cart.

 ## Getting Started